peterjc/thapbi-pict/docs/custom_database/build_db.rst

 duplicates.
 This was made non-redundant giving 841 unique sequences with de-duplicated entries recorded with semi-colon separated FASTA title lines.

-Now, let's load the FASTA file into a new THAPBI PICT database, without any NCBI taxonomy validation:
+Now, let's load the FASTA file into a new THAPBI PICT database with the NCBI taxonomy pre-loaded, but not enforced (``-x`` or ``--lax`` mode):

 .. code:: console

     $ rm -rf Redekar_et_al_2019_sup_table_3.sqlite  # remove it if already there
+    $ thapbi_pict load-tax -d Redekar_et_al_2019_sup_table_3.sqlite -t taxdmp_2019-12-01/
     $ thapbi_pict curated-import -x \
       -d Redekar_et_al_2019_sup_table_3.sqlite \
       -i Redekar_et_al_2019_sup_table_3.fasta
     File Redekar_et_al_2019_sup_table_3.fasta had 841 sequences, of which 838 accepted.
     Of 1451 potential entries, loaded 1451 entries, 0 failed parsing.

-As above, three short sequences were rejected - giving in total 1451 entries.
+Again, just three short sequences were rejected - giving in total 1451 entries.
+However this time the vast majority are recorded with an NCBI taxid, just a five exceptions.

 Taxonomic conflicts